-The time for suhur, the pre-dawn meal, changes day-by-day depending on the time of sunrise.
-This is the meal that families share together where they will usually eat foods packed full of nutrients and provide a long-lasting energy boost – particularly important for when Ramadan falls during the summer months and the days are longer.
-The sunlight hours at the peak of summer can mean that Muslims are sitting down to eat the suhur meal only a few hours after iftar.
+What is Suhur?
+Suhur is the pre-dawn meal, which changes day by day depending on the time of sunrise.
+This is the meal that families share together, where they will usually eat foods packed full of nutrients and provide a long-lasting energy boost – particularly important for when Ramadan falls during the summer months and the days are longer.
+The sunlight hours at the peak of summer can mean that Muslims are sitting down to eat the Suhur meal only a few hours after Iftar.

 Iftar, the evening meal, is when Muslims come together to break the day’s fast after sunset.
-Because of this, there is no set time for iftar as it will change day-by-day depending on the time of sunset.
-There are no rules for what a Muslim can and cannot have for the iftar meal, though it is traditional to first break the fast by eating dates as it is believed that this is how the Prophet Muhammad (PBUH) broke is fast.
+Because of this, there is no set time for Iftar as it will change day by day depending on the time of sunset.
+There are no rules for what a Muslim can and cannot have for the Iftar meal, though it is traditional to first break the fast by eating dates, as it is believed that this is how the Prophet Muhammad (SAW) broke his fast.
 Once the fast-breaking time has passed, Muslims are free to indulge in Ramadan food and drink, as well as engage in sexual activity, up until sunrise.

 What is Included in the Ramadan Fast?

-Abstaining from food and drink are the most widely known aspects of the fast, but this is not the be-all and end-all of sawm, with Muslims also refraining from sexual activity, cursing, impure thoughts and negative feelings (such as anger and jealousy).
+There are rules that come with fasting during Ramadan.
+Abstaining from food and drink are the most widely known aspects of the fast, but this is not the be-all and end-all of sawm, with Muslims also refraining from sexual activity, cursing, impure thoughts, and negative feelings (such as anger and jealousy).
 This is a time of self-reflection and personal development.

 Muslims use this as a time to slow down, which is why many Islamic countries opt for flexible working hours to accommodate the fast and shops will remain open after sunset, even during the middle of summer when the days are long.
 Instead, many Muslims use this as an opportunity to increase their daily prayers to Allah (SWT), as well as reciting the Holy Qur’an from beginning to end.